M0H3Y/ASCWG-Writeups/forensics/fingerprint.md

 ![](../images/6.PNG)

-Hmmmmm, we can see the Rar archive signature at the beginning of that text.
+Hmmmmm, we can see the Rar archive file signature at the beginning of that text.

 So, Let's convert the previous hex to file using this website [Tomeko](https://tomeko.net/online_tools/hex_to_file.php) or `xxd` tool.

-I got the rar archive file, but it is protected with password.
+I got the rar archive file, but it is password protected.

-using `john the ripper` we can crack the password.
+Using `john the ripper` we can crack the password.

 ![](../images/7.png)